I’ve definitely grown as a dancer and have gained a lot of confidence in myself as a performer and person.

 Musical Theatre Majors are placed in groups based on skill, age and experience.
 Students rotate between classes in acting, group voice, dance technique, Broadway Dance, and Vocal Repertoire.

 Learn the technical skills needed for healthy vocal production of all genres.
 Emphasis is on breathing, projection, style, rhythm, and musicality.
 Strengthen ensemble singing capabilities and musicianship through an exploration of classical and Broadway songs.
 Both group and individual voice are part of the curriculum.

 Tell a story like great Broadway stars.
 Learn to view vocal performance from an actor’s point of view.

 A Chorus Line.
 Sweet Charity.
 Chicago.
 Study Broadway-style dance forms by learning original choreography from the leaders of musical theatre movement.
 Depending on level, Musical Theatre Majors take several dance technique classes which may include: Jazz, Ballet, Tap, Modern and Hip Hop.

-Campers are integrated with Acting Majors for part of the day taking classes in Voice and Movement, Improvisation, Scenes and Monologues, and much more.
+Campers may take classes in Voice and Movement, Improvisation, Scenes and Monologues, Acting A Song, Musical Theatre Scenework, Script Analysis, and much more.

 Musical Theatre History